-&lt;sup>9Following the initial draft of the current paper, Che and Kojima (2010), Azevedo and Leshno (2011) and Azevedo (2011) have also adopted continuum models of matching, and the first two study the asymptotic properties of a model that converges to the same model in the limit.
+&lt;sup>11Following the initial draft of the current paper, Che and Fuhito Kojima (2010), Eduardo Azevedo and Jacob Leshno (2013) and Azevedo (2012) have also adopted continuum models of matching, and the first two study the asymptotic properties of a model that converges to the same model in the limit.

-shows that it inherits the desired properties of standard DA.
+The rest of the paper is organized as follows.
+Section 2 defines CADA more precisely and shows that it inherits the desired properties of standard DA.
 Section 3 introduces the formal model and welfare criterion.
 Section 4 provides welfare comparison across the three alternative procedures.
 Section 5 presents simulation to quantify the welfare benefits of CADA.
-Section 6 then considers the implication of enriching the message used in the CADA and the robustness of our results to some students not behaving in a strategically sophisticated way.
+Section 6 then considers the implication of enriching the message used in CADA and the robustness of our results to some students not behaving in a strategically sophisticated way.
 Section 7 concludes.
 Appendix contains most of the proofs.
-Those not contained in the Appendix are available in the Supplementary Notes ("not for publication").
+Those not contained in the Appendix are available in the Supplementary Appendix ("not for publication").

-2 Choice-Augmented DA Algorithm: Definition and Finite Economy Properties
+I. Choice-Augmented DA Algorithm: Definition and Finite Economy Properties

 This section defines CADA formally in a finite economy setting.
 To begin, consider an economy with a finite set I of students and a finite set S of schools such that a school $s \in S$ has a finite number $q_s$ of seats.
-Let $\emptyset$ denote a null set, meaning the outcome of not being assigned to any school.
-An assignment x is a mapping $x : I \to S \cup \emptyset$ such that $|x^{-1}(s)| \leq q_s$ for each $s \in S$ ; that is, x is a many-to-one matching with the property that the number of students assigned to a school does not exceed its capacity.
+Let $\emptyset$ denote a null set, meaning the outcome of not being assigned any school.
+An assignment x is a mapping $x : I \to S \cup \emptyset$ such that $|x^{-1}(s)| \leq q_s$ for each $s \in S$ ; that is, x is a many-to-one matching with the property that the number of students assigned a school does not exceed its capacity.
 We assume that each student in I has strict ordinal preferences over schools S, and each school in S has priority ordering of students, which may contain thick indifference classes.
-A mechanism refers to a mapping from the profile of student preferences and school priorities into an assignment.
-We say that a mechanism is individually rational if its assignment is weakly preferred to null assignment for each student, and strategy-proof if each student has a weakly dominant strategy of reporting their ordinal preferences truthfully.
-A mechanism eliminates justified envy if there exists no pair of a student and a school such that the student prefers the school over her assignment and the school either has a vacant seat or admits a student with a lower priority.